The ZZ plant is up there as one of the most popular houseplants. It’s tough, fairly easy to care for and looks great with wonderful green leaves.

 Low Light Tolerance

-For best results place your ZZ plant in bright, indirect light.
-A spot near a north or east-facing window is ideal.
-Avoid direct sunlight as it can scorch the leaves.
+To get the best results put your ZZ plant in bright, indirect light.
+A north or east facing window is usually the best place.
+And don’t put it in direct sunlight as it will burn the leaves.

 Watering